GrinonBarrett/Taksidos/Core Rules/Creatures/Tesseariftorai.md

 **Additional Wings**: The tessariftorai only needs three of its wings to operate, but gains advantages for devoting all four to flight for the round.
 Its flight speed is increased by 5 yards if it is not prone.

-**Dive**: If the tessariftorai flies at least 20 yards in the previous round, it gets a bonus on its first attack made before the primary movement phase of the current round.
+**Dive**: If the tessariftorai flies at least 20 yards in the previous round, it gets a bonus on its first attack made before the secondary movement phase of the current round.
 This bonus is equal to one-tenth of the total yards moved since the beginning of the previous round.

 **Tail Sweep**: Once per round, when its unarmed attack would be a critical hit or it slams a brawling opponent, it may use its reaction to do one of the following;